-Dump the dough from the bulk container to an un-floured work surface.
+Gently scrape the dough from the bulk container to an un-floured work surface.
 The dough will feel cold, slightly damp, and firm.
-Divide into 350g pieces and preshape them into rounds (my preference) or rough tubes.
-Because the dough is cold and firm, very little bench flour is needed to preshape.
+Divide into 350g pieces and preshape the pieces of dough into rounds (my preference) or rough tubes.
+Because the dough is cold and firm, very little bench flour is needed to pre-shape.
 Let the preshaped dough rest for 30 minutes, uncovered.

 7. Shape – 11:30 a.m.

 Proof the pieces until they pass the poke test, about 1 hour and 45 minutes at room temperature.
-I shaped these baguettes in my typical way, as seen in the video to the side.
-For more in-depth information on shaping check out my guide to shaping baguettes.
+I shaped these baguettes in my typical way, as seen in the video.
+For more in-depth information on shaping, check out my guide to shaping sourdough baguettes.

-Shaping baguettes is definitely something that requires practice.
-Try not to get discouraged when shaping, take it slow and focus on one motion at a time.
+Shaping baguettes are something that requires practice.
+Try not to get discouraged when shaping; take it slow, and focus on one motion at a time.

 8. Proof – 12:00 p.m. to 1:45 p.m.

-Try to keep your proofing board away from drafts as the dough can quickly develop a crust on the outside since it’s largely uncovered.
+Keep your proofing board away from drafts, as the dough can quickly develop a crust on the outside.
 It may help to drape the edges of your linen over the shaped baguettes or cover them loosely with plastic.
-If you cover with plastic, be aware it may stick to the dough if the dough is not floured.
+If you cover it with plastic, be aware the dough may stick.

 9. Bake – Preheat oven at 12:45 p.m., bake at 1:45 p.m.

 Preheat your oven with baking stone/steel for one hour at 500°F (260°C).